trevinwisaksana/Plutus-RotatingSavings/README.md

 ## Ways to improve
 - The script should prevent someone from winning and then leaving immediately
 - Script may be very heavy and unoptimized
+- Members shouldn't be able to call raffle anytime after the deadline has passed but in time intervals instead